kohanyirobert/mongoroid/README.md

     .tags(BsonDocuments.of("test", "ok"))
     .build();

-// get a write preference which influences the behavior write operations MongoWritePreference writePreference = MongoWritePreferences.builder()
+// get a write preference which influences the behavior of write operations MongoWritePreference writePreference = MongoWritePreferences.builder()
     .w("test")
     .journal(true)